Poll: Millennials say the country is on the wrong track, but they're not

 When it comes to voting, candidates' positions on the issues are much more important to millennials overall (71 percent) than their personal qualities (22 percent) or party affiliation (5 percent).
 This suggests that millennials care more about policy than politics and could translate to their lack of excitement about either party.

 There is a slight difference among African-American millennials.
-They care more about a candidate's personal qualities (29 percent) than do Latinos (23 percent), whites (21 percent) and Asian Americans (19 percent).
-Still, 6 in 10 African Americans said a candidate's positions on the issues is most important in deciding for whom to vote.
+They care more about a candidate's personal qualities (29 percent) than do Latinos (23 percent), whites (21 percent) and Asian-Americans (19 percent).
+Still, six in 10 African-Americans said a candidate's positions on the issues is most important in deciding for whom to vote.

 Looking ahead to 2018, half of millennials said they were planning to vote for or were leaning toward voting for the Democratic candidate in the congressional midterm elections, and a quarter said they were planning to vote for or were leaning toward the Republican candidate.